jetjaguar/GameEngineSnippets/README.md

   Buff[0 - n]
 ```

-And to explain the rough code execution flow for most this code example
+And to explain the rough code execution flow for most of this code example

 ```
 Player